 The approval process for secured loans can take 4–6 weeks, as banks need to carefully evaluate your collateral and verify its details.

-Loan amounts can go as high as ₹1.5 crores, making these loans ideal for covering the full cost of studying abroad, including tuition fees, living expenses, and other costs.
-The loan amount depends on the value of your collateral and the bank’s lending policies.
+Loan amounts can go as high as ₹1.5 crore, making these loans ideal for covering the full cost of studying abroad, including tuition fees, living expenses, and other costs.
+The loan amount depends on the value of your collateral and the bank's lending policies.

 Repayment tenures are usually between 10–15 years, allowing borrowers to manage their monthly EMIs more comfortably after graduation.